limitedeternity/yanes/README.md

 # yanes

 > The most hardcore calculator you’ve ever seen

-Yanes is a software-based device model (emulator), which implements 6502-like CPU instructions, memory address space, a screen and a keyboard.
+Yanes is a software-based device model (simulator), which implements 6502-like CPU instructions, memory address space, a screen and a keyboard.

 ## Spec